Must

 He must have lost his phone.
 (I infer that he lost his phone because he’s been trying to call me from another number.)

-This use of must with the perfect infinitive suggests a strong inference or assumption about a past event.
+This use of must with perfect infinitive suggests a strong inference or assumption about a past event.

 It’s often used in combination with adverbs such as probably or likely to further indicate the degree of probability.